jakublipinski/build-deepsea-training-dataset/README.md

 ## Further work

 Currently only the hg19 genome assembly is supported by it should be reasonably easy to support others.
 I welcome your PRs.

+The whole tool can be significantly sped up by using the Python `multiprocessing` module.